-Code of Conduct and Ethics
+Code of Business Conduct and Ethics

-Prior to the completion of this offering, we will amend our current Code of Conduct that applies to all of our directors, officers, and employees, including our principal executive officer, principal financial officer, principal accounting officer and controller, or persons performing similar functions.
-The Code of Conduct provides that our directors, officers, and employees are expected to uphold the highest level of personal and professional integrity in all activities and must comply with all applicable laws, regulations and Chain Bridge policies, including our Code of Conduct, and, when amended, will be intended to comply with the NYSE's requirements for a code of conduct and qualify as a "code of ethics" as defined by the rules of the SEC.
-If we amend or grant any waiver from any provision of our Code of Conduct that applies to our directors or executive officers, we will publicly disclose such amendment or waiver as required by applicable law, including by filing a Current Report on Form 8-K, and we intend to disclose such amendment or waiver on our website.
+Our Code of Business Conduct and Ethics applies to all of our directors, officers, and employees, including our principal executive officer, principal financial officer, principal accounting officer and controller, or persons performing similar functions.
+The Code of Business Conduct and Ethics provides that our directors, officers, and employees are expected to uphold the highest level of personal and professional integrity in all activities and must comply with all applicable laws, regulations and Chain Bridge policies, including our Code of Business Conduct and Ethics, and is intended to comply with the NYSE's requirements for a code of conduct and qualify as a "code of ethics" as defined by the rules of the SEC.
+If we amend or grant any waiver from any provision of our Code of Business Conduct and Ethics that applies to our directors or executive officers, we will publicly disclose such amendment or waiver as required by applicable law, including by filing a Current Report on Form 8-K, and we intend to disclose such amendment or waiver on our website.
 Following the completion of this offering, our code of conduct and ethics will be available on our website.
 See "Where You Can Find More Information."